Difference Between Hypertonic, Hypotonic and Isotonic

 The flow of the fluid from cells to the exterior causes the cell to shrivel.
 When so much water is taken from RBCs, they will contract and then become deformed.
 This structural breakdown reduces the red blood cell’s ability to operate.

-Plants withered and thus become twisted if they are not watered since water is migrating out from the cells, creating a decrease in turgor pressure, which seems to be the additional pressure used by the plants to shove against the cell membrane and retain its shape.
+Plants wither and thus become twisted if they are not watered since water is migrating out from the cells, creating a decrease in turgor pressure, which seems to be the additional pressure used by the plants to shove against the cell membrane and retain its shape.

 hypertonic